noyo-technologies/backend-coding-challenge/README.md

 ## Instructions For Running

 Here at Noyo we rely on [Docker Compose](https://docs.docker.com/compose/) to ensure the portability of our applications.
-We've provided a `docker-compose.yml` that installs all the appropriate dependencies and creates a database to which the application can connect.
+We've provided a `docker-compose.yml` that installs all the appropriate dependencies and creates a database the application can connect.

 ### Building the App